scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 .. class:: abstract

-This article presents a software package, written in Python, to visualize and record physiological signals in real time, such as electrocardiography,  electromyography and human movement.
-The software package, called RTGraph, is also capable of doing real time processing, such as filtering and spectral estimation.
-RTGraph is open source, extensible, and has been tested on different platforms, including the RaspberryPi (ARM architecture).
-It leverages the use of several libraries, including PyQtGraph and the SciPy/NumPy stack.
+This article presents a software package, dubbed RTGRaph, to visualize, process and record physiological signals (electrocardiography, electromyography, etc.) in real time.
+RTGraph is written in Python; it is open source and easy to extend; and it has been tested on differente platforms, including the RaspberryPi (ARM architecture).
+The program leverages the use of the PyQtGraph library and the SciPy/NumPy stack.
+A key feature of RTGraph is its multi-process architecture.
+This allows RTGRaph to take advantage of multiple cores and to have a clean separation between the communication and visualization code.

 .. class:: keywords